retaildevcrews/databricks-scim-automation/src/app/README.md

 >
 > Default Values:
 >
-> - Databricks PAT lifetime is by default set to 1 year, manual PAT update is required once PAT is expired.
-Initial PAT lifetime can be updated in config.json
+> - Databricks PAT lifetime is set to 1 year by default.
+Upon PAT expiration, new PAT needs to be generated and updated in SCIM Gallery App.
+Initial PAT lifetime can be updated in config.json.
 >    ```bash
 >     const databricksPATLife = {
 >       TIME_SEC: 31556952,
 >     }
 >    ```
 > - CSV Application Syncs are spaced 1500ms apart to avoid failures.
-This duration can be updated in config.json if failures are noticed while working with large number of SCIM Gallery App creation
+This duration can be updated in config.json if failures are noticed while working with large number of SCIM Gallery App creations.
 >    ```bash
 >     const csvAppSyncInterval = {
 >       DELAY_MS: 1500,